All Collections

 How to display the hours for Supplements

-• assign a Salary code to the relevant Supplements
+• assign a salary code to the relevant supplements

-💡You can also assign Salary codes to Shift types if for example you want to distinguish the hours as training, sick, or absence.
+• add the data field Salary code in the Payroll printsNote: You can also assign Salary codes to Shift types if for example you want to distinguish the hours as training, sick, or absence.

 How to display the hours by Employee group